hyperlane-dev/hyperlane-ai/dataset/dataset.md

 /// # Errors
 /// This function returns an error when:
 /// - No parameters are provided
-/// - Two buffer size parameters are provided
+/// - Two request config parameters are provided
 /// - Two variable name parameters are provided
 /// - Additional unexpected tokens are present after valid parameters
 /// - A comma is present without a second parameter following it